What types of problems can Invisalign treat?

 Overbite and underbite

-An overbite occurs when the lower front teeth protrudes or extends outward past the upper teeth.
-Having an overbite is frequently described as ‘bugs bunny teeth’ or protruding teeth.
-An underbite is the exact opposite (extend over lower teeth), and could be caused by having a larger lower jaw.
+An underbite is the exact opposite and could be caused by having a larger lower jaw.
 If you have an overbite or underbite, you may find it hard to pronounce some words properly.
+Click here to read about how Invisalign can fix underbite.

 Crossbite

 When you close your mouth and some upper teeth sit inside your lower teeth, you have a crossbite.
-A crossbite can result in severely worn teeth, receding gums and bone loss.
+A crossbite can result in severely worn teeth, receding gums, and bone loss.

 Open bite